pyeventsourcing/eventsourcing/README.md

 * Cassandra stored event repository, using a column family to persist stored events in Cassandra (forthcoming)

-* Event store class, to append domain events to a stored event repository
+* Event store class, to append stored events to its stored event repository

-* Persistence subscriber class, to receive published domain events and append them to an event store
+* Persistence subscriber class, appends published domain events to its event store

 * Publish-subscribe mechanism, for in-process domain event propagation